 Flat track roller derby is a fast-paced contact team sport that requires speed, strategy, and athleticism.
-The flat track version of the sport evolved in 2001, and has quickly grown to encompass more than 400 leagues worldwide.
+The flat track version of the sport evolved in 2001, and has quickly grown to encompass over 470 leagues worldwide.
 This is in large part due to the ease of setting up a flat track--it can be done on any flat surface that is suitable for skating, such as skating rinks, basketball courts, parking lots, and even airplane hangars.
 This greatly reduces the capital needed to start up a roller derby league, and allows small groups of people to get a fledgling league off the ground.
 The DIY spirit that drives the sport allows roller derby leagues to create their own unique identities and adapt their structures to reflect their local communities.

 Founded in April of 2011, the Renegade Derby Dames shared a vision of a league run for the skaters, by the skaters.
 With that goal in mind we created a non-profit organization, based on democratic principles, operating as part of the larger derby community.
-We are proud to have become a full member league of the Women’s Flat Track Derby Association in March of 2014, which means that we joined the ranks of 420 all-female, skater owned and operated leagues worldwide that have united to lead the sport of women’s flat track roller derby.
+We are proud to have become a full member league of the Women’s Flat Track Derby Association in March of 2014, which means that we joined the ranks of 470 women-led, skater owned and operated leagues worldwide that have united to lead the sport of women’s flat track roller derby.

 Our objectives include: